 All students in all field experiences must identify a site supervisor that meets the Site Supervisor Credentials and Requirements and who will fulfill all of the Site Supervisor Responsibilities listed below.
 This individual must be listed as the site supervisor on the Meditrek application and be formally approved by the SOC-OFE.
 Any changes to the Walden-approved site supervisor must be approved in advance by the SOC-OFE.

 Site supervisors for all counseling masters’ students must possess the following qualifications:

 Site supervisors are responsible for the following:

-A designee can be approved by the Walden-approved site supervisor for the sole purpose of providing supervision to students seeing clients when the site supervisor is not on site.
+A designee can be approved by the Walden-approved site supervisor for the purposes of acting in the case of a mental health or other emergency or supporting the student upon request.
+Designees are not supervisors and do not provide supervision in lieu of the site supervisor.
 The Walden-approved site supervisor must fulfill the remaining Site Supervisor Responsibilities listed above.